 Students need some background in behavioural sciences, logic and argumentation, and methodology.
 The following modules are considered highly relevant in preparation of the project.
-At least two modules from the following list are required: COR1005/SCI1001/SCI2043 Theory Construction and Modelling Techniques; SCI2022 Genetics and Evolution; SCI2044 Logic; SCI3046 Cognitive Neuroscience; SKI2049 Argumentation I; SKI3002 Argumentation II; Ethnography and Qualitative Interviewing (the skills trainings SKI2085, SKI3052 and the project PRO3009 are considered as one unit); SSC1005 Introduction to Psychology; SSC1029 Sociological Perspectives; SSC2004 Clinical Psychology; SSC2006 Developmental Psychology; SSC2008 Organization Theory; SSC2018 Brand Management and how to Communicate about Brands; SSC2019 Social Psychology; SSC2025 Memory; SSC2050 Psychology and Law; SSC2053 Public Health Policymaking; SSC2061 Statistics I; SSC2062 Foundations of Cognitive Psychology; SSC2063 The Psychology of Individual Differences; SSC2065 Theories of Social Order; SSC3018 Statistics II; SSC3019 Human Reasoning and Complex Cognition; SSC3032 Atrocity Triangle: A course on the Causes of Gross Human Rights Violations and their Aftermath; SSC3033 Economic Psychology; Understanding and Tackling Violence (the course SSC3061 and the project PRO3020 are considered as one unit).
+At least two modules from the following list are required: SCI2043 Theory Construction and Modelling Techniques;; SCI2022 Genetics and Evolution; SCI2044 Logic; SCI3046 Cognitive Neuroscience; SKI2049 Argumentation I; SKI3002 Argumentation II; Ethnography and Qualitative Interviewing (the skills trainings SKI2085, SKI3052 and the project PRO3009 are considered as one unit); SSC1005 Introduction to Psychology; SSC1029 Sociological Perspectives; SSC2004 Clinical Psychology; SSC2006 Developmental Psychology; SSC2018 Brand Management and how to Communicate about Brands; SSC2019 Social Psychology; SSC2005 Phemory; SSC2050 Psychology and Law; SSC2053 Public Health Policymaking; SSC2061 Statistics I; SSC2062 Foundations of Cognitive Psychology; SSC3018 Statistics II; SSC3018 Statistics II; SSC3019 Human Reasoning and Complex Cognition; SSC3032 Atrocity Triangle: A course on the Causes of Gross Human Rights Violations and their Aftermath; SSC3033 Economic Psychology; Understanding and Tackling Violence (the course SSC3061 and the project PRO3020 are considered as one unit).